anthonymhill23/reading-notes/read08.md

 An assignment operator assigns a value to its left operand based on the valus of its right operand.
 The asimple operator is equal (=) which assigns its valuse to the right operand to its left operand
 Basically x=y assigns the value of y to x
+There are also compound assignments that are shorthand for several other operations.